 How To Create Your Own Spotify Artist Playlist.
 It’s Simple!

 A playlist can be made very quickly.
 But hold on, perhaps I wasn’t entirely clear to you.
 From a technical standpoint, making a playlist is simple, and if you follow the steps below, you will be an expert at it in no time.
-However, the real challenge comes when you need to combine songs to create the proper flow and find a name and image that will present your list well.
+However, the real challenge comes when you need to build Spotify playlist with the right songs to create the proper flow and find a name and image that will present your list well.
 That work requires patience and extensive knowledge of the incredible music surrounding us.
 Some of that music will be proudly displayed on your artist profile, and… No, let’s return to the simple part!
 After that, I’ll share some excellent tips on the art of playlist creation that will help you become an expert in the field.
+So, if you’re looking to build a Spotify playlist, read on for some excellent tips.

 Set Up Your Spotify Playlists in 6 Steps